opsdefender/keyvault-secretautomation/key-rotation/KeyVault-Secrets-Rotation-AADApp-PowerShell-main/README.md

 * ARM template for adding AAD App client secret to existing function with secret deployment (optional)

+## Steps
+Please update the deploy parameters file with the client secret you would like to manage and deploy the azuredeploy.json file referencing the deploymentPaarmeters.josn

 ## Overview

 Functions using following information stored in secret as tags: